Plugins » Pattern Renamer 2.3.3

 With massive renaming collision names may occur.
 You may also want to check/modify your settings before renaming.

 Pattern Renamer starts with the above Select Form.
-By clicking "Show details before renaming" the Detail Form (see Detail Form below) is shown before any renaming.
+By clicking "Show complete list before renaming" the Detail Form (see Detail Form below) is shown before any renaming.

 In case of collision between names (file name already existing on the disk) the Detail Form will be prompted automatically.